marcosmenezzes/api-php/README.md

-# API PHP
+# 🐘 PHP API

-Projeto de estudo em PHP com arquitetura organizada em camadas, utilizando **PDO + SQLite** para persistência de dados e **Docker** para facilitar a execução do ambiente.

-O sistema implementa um CRUD simples de **produtos**, servindo como base para aprender conceitos de organização de backend com PHP puro.

-## Tecnologias utilizadas
+Study project built with PHP using a layered architecture, utilizing **PDO + SQLite** for data persistence and **Docker** to simplify environment setup and execution.

+The system implements a simple **product CRUD**, serving as a foundation for learning backend organization concepts using pure PHP.

+---

+## 🛠️ Technologies Used

 - PHP 8.2
 - SQLite